Climate Change Action Using AI

-Can we use artificial intelligence (AI), the most powerful tool that humanity has at its disposal, to tackle climate change, the most pressing problem humanity faces today?
+Can we use artificial intelligence (AI), the most powerful tool humanity has at its disposal, to tackle climate change, the most pressing problem humanity faces today?

 According to the article, the world has reached an “inflection point” in the relationship between climate change and capitalism.
-Many of the world’s largest businesses have started to commit to reduce emissions and set a net-zero emissions target.
+Many of the world’s largest businesses have started to commit to reducing emissions and set a net-zero emissions target.

-The National Geographic reports that the biggest names in AI and machine learning published a paper, “Tackling Climate Change with Machine Learning,” as an opportunity to help the cause to fight climate change.
+National Geographic reports that the biggest names in AI and machine learning published a paper, “Tackling Climate Change with Machine Learning,” as an opportunity to help the cause to fight climate change.
 The authors presented the paper during a major AI conference in June 2017.

 According to the article, “The paper offers up 13 areas where machine learning can be deployed, including energy production, CO2 removal, education, solar geoengineering, and finance.
 Within these fields, the possibilities include more energy-efficient buildings, creating new low-carbon materials, better monitoring of deforestation, and greener transportation.”